 Location: Sonoma Coast, the Petaluma Gap

-Why visit: Believe it or not, Jacuzzi the winemaker is the same family that brought us the Jacuzzi tub!
-The atmosphere they’ve built into the winery is just as relaxing and soothing as their bath and spa line the name is most known for.
+Why visit: Believe it or not, this winemaker is the same family that brought us the Jacuzzi tub!
+The atmosphere they’ve built into Jacuzzi Family Vineyards is just as relaxing and soothing as their bath and spa line the name is most known for.
 The patio décor and European courtyard setting create a sort of “old world” feel that encourages you to kick your feet up and enjoy some great wine in the California sun.

 Favorite tasting: The best thing I tasted at this winery wasn’t actually wine… it was olive oil!
 Jacuzzi also makes homemade olive oil, and delicious doesn’t even begin to describe its tastiness.
 As a huge fan of Spain, where most of the world’s olives and olive oils come from, I have a high standard for olive oil.
 The oils I tasted at Jacuzzi met those high expectations, and maybe even surpassed them!
 There were over 25 flavors and varietals—my favorite flavors were the Sevillano, the Arbosana, and the Italian Blend.